Email Analytics Dashboard: What to Look For and How to Build One

 Two types of email analytics dashboards, which one do you need?

-Before diving in, it helps to know that "email analytics dashboard" means two very different things depending on your role:
+Before diving in, it's important to know that "email analytics dashboard" means two very different things depending on your role:

 Email marketing dashboard

-It tracks campaign performance (open rates, clicks, conversions).
-Used by marketing teams with tools like Mailchimp or HubSpot.
+Email marketing dashboard tracks campaign performance, open rates, clicks, conversions, bounce rates.
+Used by marketing teams with tools like Mailchimp, Campaign Monitor, or Looker Studio

 Email inbox analytics dashboard

-It tracks team communication performance (response times, SLA compliance, workload).
-Used by support, sales, and operations managers.
+Email inbox analytics dashboard tracks team communication performance: response times, SLA compliance, workload distribution, unreplied emails.
+Used by customer support, sales, and operations managers with tools like Email Meter.

-This guide focuses on inbox analytics dashboards, the type that gives managers visibility into how their team handles email day-to-day.
-If you're looking for marketing campaign analytics, see our guide on email analytics tools.
+This guide focuses entirely on inbox analytics dashboards, the type that gives managers visibility into how their team handles email day-to-day.
+If you're looking for marketing campaign analytics, see our email analytics tools guide.

 Why most teams don't have a real email analytics dashboard